 3.)
 Whale sharks have around 300 rows of tiny but sharp teeth.
-However, they don’t use them for eating.
+However, they don’t use them for eating or defense.

 4.)
 Due to the impacts of bycatch losses, fisheries, and vessel strikes the whale shark is listed as Endangered by the IUCN.